keysKuo/MERN-EzChat-SocketIO/readme.md

+## About this project

+Welcome to EzChat, the ultimate solution for seamless and secure communication.
+Whether you're connecting with friends, family, or colleagues, EzChat provides a rich set of features designed to enhance your messaging experience.

 <h3 align="center"><img width="700" style="border-radius:5px;" alt="screenshot" src="https://ezticket.io.vn/demo.jpg"></h3>
 <p align="center">
     <a href="https://ezticket.io.vn/"><strong>« LIVE DEMO »</strong></a>
 </p>
 <br/>

-## EzChat

-Welcome to EzChat, the ultimate solution for seamless and secure communication.
-Whether you're connecting with friends, family, or colleagues, EzChat provides a rich set of features designed to enhance your messaging experience.

 <br/>